What activities could I do?

 Being active at home allows you to work at your own pace.
 If you’re worried about exercising safely at home, why not invite a friend or neighbour to join in?

 - BLF resources: Our online videos and our exercise handbook support you to do simple exercise at home.
 You can download our exercise handbook from this page.

 - Activity DVDs, smartphone apps and online videos: These are a great way to try out different activities such as yoga, tai chi, keep fit and dancing.
 Try different activities online or try a DVD or app to see if you like something.
 Then choose something you enjoy.

 - Active 10 and Couch to 5K: If you’d like to get out of the house, the NHS Active 10 app is a great way to help you fit exercise into your day.
 Or try the Couch to 5k podcast from the NHS.
 It helps you gradually increase your activity using a walking or jogging programme.

-This handbook is designed for people with lung conditions to exercise at home.
+We’ve designed an exercise handbook to give people with lung conditions everything they need to exercise at home.